 Experience has taught me that the time invested in the practice of deliberating words concisely, bridges vision to a powerful written brief.
 This practice leads to clear and meaningful communication, and strong campaigns.

 Deliberating over words and meaning is also a leadership practice.
 And, it’s in the interpretation of our spoken words by others that determine the response we get.
-I believe interpretation and assumptions are a constant challenge, and opportunity, for leaders on the path to effective leadership.
+In my experience, interpretation and assumptions are a constant challenge, and opportunity, for leaders on the path to effective leadership.

 Harold S. Geneen said: “Leadership is practiced not so much in words as in attitude and in actions.”